Nightwielder23/nights-mediumcore/README.md

 ## Bed Regen

-Sleeping in a bed will restore one maximum heart if your current base heart count is below the configured threshold, which defaults to 7 hearts.
-You will also receive Regen 1 for 30 seconds when you wake up.
-This has a configurable cooldown that defaults to 15 minutes so you cannot just spam sleep to recover.
+Sleeping in a bed will restore one maximum heart if your current base heart count is below the configured threshold, which defaults to 7 hearts, and the cooldown has expired.
+You will always receive Regen 1 for 30 seconds when you wake up regardless of the cooldown.

 ## Respawn Immunity